 The provision of the physical forcing for the time integration is organized in four levels.
-The first level, which is the dynamics physics interface, transforms the provisional variable state X(t) that results from dynamics and transport (Fig. $\ref{Fig. Property}$ ) to the physics variable state Y that is the input for the physical parameterizations (Fig. $\ref{Fig. Property}$ ).
-And on return from the physics the collected total tendencies from physics in Y variables are converted to tendencies in X variables for dynamics and computes the new dynamics state X(t+dt).
+The first level, which is the dynamics physics interface, transforms the provisional variable state X(t) that results from dynamics and transport (Fig. ??) to the physics variable state Y that is the input for the physical parameterizations (Fig. ??).
+And on return from the physics the collected total tendencies from physics in Y variables are converted to tendencies in X variables for dynamics and computes the new dynamics state X(t + dt).
 These tasks involve loops over blocks, levels and grid points as in dynamics.
-Their parallelization on the GPU therefore follows the pattern used in the dynamics codes, see Listing $\ref{Pionesty}$ ?
+Their parallelization on the GPU therefore follows the pattern used in the dynamics codes, see Listing ??.

-At the second level the physics main routine calls the physical parameterizations of the Sapphire configuration in the sequence shown in Fig. ?? by use of a generic subroutine.
+- At the second level the physics main routine calls the physical parameterizations of the Sapphire configuration in the sequence shown in Fig. ?? by use of a generic subroutine.
 This routine contains the block loop from which a parameterization interface, as specified by argument, is called for each single data block.
 Thus the computation below this level concerns only the nproma dimension over cells and the nlev dimension over levels, and in some cases extra dimensions for instance for tracers or surface tiles.
-This second level contains only OpenMP directives for the parallelization of the block loop, but not OpenACC directives because the parallelization on GPUs is employed only within data blocks.

-The third level consists of the interfaces to the specific parameterizations.
+This second level contains only OpenMP directives for the parallelization of the block loop, but not OpenACC directives because the parallelization on GPUs is employed only within data blocks. - The third level consists of the interfaces to the specific parameterizations.
 These interfaces provide the access to the global memory for the parameterizations by USE access to memory modules.
-The equivalent variables in GPU memory, which have been created before and updated where necessary, are now declared as present either for individual variables, as for instance the 3-dimensional atmospheric temperature ta and the 4-dimensional array qtrc for tracer mass fractions in \$ACC DATA PRESENT (field%ta, field%qtrc).
+The equivalent variables in GPU memory, which have been created before and updated where necessary, are now declared as present either for individual variables, as for instance the 3-dimensional atmospheric temperature ta and the 4-dimensional array qtrc for tracer mass fractions in \$ACC\DATA\PRESENT(field%ta, field%qtrc).
 This practice was followed in the code used on Piz Daint.
-The newer code on Juwels-Booster instead declares the entire variable construct as present instead of its components, like \$ACC DATA PRESENT (field).
+The - 505 newer code on Juwels-Booster instead declares the entire variable construct as present instead of its components, like \$ACC DATA PRESENT (field).
 Beside the memory access these interfaces use the output of the parameterization for computing the provisional physics state for the next parameterization in the sequentially coupled physics, and for accumulating the contribution of the parameterization parameterization tendencies in the total physics tendencies.
 These tasks typically require loops over the nproma and nlev dimension, but sometimes also over additional dimensions like tracers.
-The typical loop structure follows Listing ??.
+The typical loop structure - 510 follows Listing ??.

 Listing 8.
-Most common loop structure over levels jk and cells jc in parameterizations and their interfaces.
+Most common loop structure over levels jk and cells jc in parameterizations and their interfaces. !\$ACC PARALLEL DEFAULT(NONE) ASYNC(1)

 '''

-500 !$ACC PARALLEL DEFAULT(NONE) ASYNC(1)

 !$ACC LOOP GANG VECTOR COLLAPSE(2)

-DO jk = 1,nlev
+DO jk = 1, nlev

-DO jc = jcs,jce
+DO jc = jcs, jce

 :

-505 END DO

 END DO

+END DO

 !$ACC END PARALLEL

 '''

-Particular attention is paid to the reproducibility of sums, as for instance for vertical integrals of tracer masses computed in some of these interfaces in loops over the vertical dimension.
-Here the ! \$ACC LOOP SEQ directive is employed to fix the order of the summands.
+Particular attention is paid to the bit-wise reproducibility of sums, as for instance for vertical integrals of tracer masses 520 computed in some of these interfaces in loops over the vertical dimension.
+Here the !\$ACC LOOP SEQ directive is employed to fix the order of the summands.
+This bit-wise reproducibility is important in the model development process because it facilitates the detection of unexpected changes of model results, as further discussed in Sect. ??.